- Email Us : info@leonardtam.com

 Not all personal and business tax rates are the same.
 For example, if you are a sole proprietor, you have a personal tax rate for any self-employment income you earn.
 This can start at 15% and go up to as much as 33%.

 If you work for an employer and get a paycheck every week or every other week, they take taxes out.
-They withhold Federal taxes for the Canadian Pension Plan.
+Employers withhold federal and Ontario taxes, including contributions to the Canadian Pension Plan.
+At tax time, you simply report your earnings and the taxes withheld.
 Come tax time, all you do is report your earnings and the amount of taxes they withheld.

 If you have a business that is a corporate entity, you might get a special income tax rate reserved for formally established corporations.
 These rates vary as well.
 However, the more money your business generates for you, the higher tax bracket you enter.